 LONGEVITY DESIGN CHALLENGE

 The Stanford Center on Longevity Design Challenge offers over $20K in cash prizes and free entrepreneur mentorship in a competition open to all university students around the world who want to design products and services which optimize long life for us all.
-The 2023-2024 Stanford Center on Longevity Design Challenge invites student designers to create solutions that help people move through life transitions at any age.
+The 2024-2025 Stanford Center on Longevity Design Challenge invites student designers to create solutions that expand or rethink education and learning opportunities at any age.

 OVERVIEW

 The Stanford Center on Longevity Design Challenge is a global competition that encourages students to design products and services to improve well-being across the lifespan.
-In its eleventh year, the Challenge is focused on making life transitions easier and more meaningful.
+In its twelfth year, the Challenge is focused on reimagining education and learning for longer lives.

 LONGEVITY DESIGN CHALLENGE GOALS: